Kinchega National Park lies about 111km southeast of Broken Hill.

-For the first time in ten years the Menindee Lake System, which has a holding capacity 3.5 times that of Sydney Harbour, is completely full.
-Kinchega’s Menindee and Cawndilla Lakes are part of this valuable system and are responsible for the area’s new, green-tinged look.
+Menindee Lake System has a holding capacity 3.5 times that of Sydney Harbour.
+Kinchega’s Menindee and Cawndilla Lakes are part of this valuable system.
 With the advantage of a view from above, it’s easy to imagine a time when these waterways were the lifeline of our isolated west – despite their penchant for trapping paddle steamers on dried-out floodplains.

 While taking to the air is a great way to gain a sense of perspective, the lakes are just as mesmerising when viewed from the ground.
 With a mélange of black, skeletal trees twisting their way out of the water, a smattering of pelicans and a vibrant pink sunset, this may be one of the best outback views NSW has to offer.

 In its previous pastoral life, Kinchega once sprawled from Menindee to Broken Hill, taking up a whopping 800,000 hectares.
 Remnants of this period, such as the photogenic Kinchega Woolshed, give the park an added dose of intrigue.